-- Discussion in weekly tutorials and/or written comments on returned tutorial work. - Termly reports on OxCORT. - Discussion in oral marking sessions and/or written comments on your lab reports, and the mark you receive for each lab report. - Feedback on your answers to college collections (mock exams). - Exam marks. - Discussion of work submitted for revision tutorials. - Your scores in the Y1 on-line maths quizzes. - Discussion of work submitted for Y1 and Y2 Maths classes. - Comments from Junior Demonstrators on your use of your laboratory notebook. - Marks and comments on your Y1 Crystallography classwork. - Comments and peer review on your Y2 Business Plan talks. - Comments and Peer review on your Y2 Materials Selection poster. - Comments on your Part II (Y4) Research Project talks. - Comments on your progress by your team design project supervisor, by Senior Demonstrators for the modelling and characterisation modules and by your Part II project supervisor.
+- Discussion in weekly tutorials and/or written comments on returned tutorial work. - Termly reports on OxCORT. - Written comments on your lab reports, and the mark you receive for the lab reports and notebook entries. - Feedback on your answers to college collections (mock exams). - Exam marks. - Discussion of work submitted for revision tutorials. - Your scores in the Y1 on-line maths quizzes. - Discussion of work submitted for Y1 and Y2 Maths classes. - Marks and comments on your Y1 Crystallography classwork. - Comments and peer review on your Y2 Business Plan talks. - Comments and Peer review on your Y2 Materials Selection poster. - Comments on your Part II (Y4) Research Project talks. - Comments on your progress by your team design project supervisor, by Senior Demonstrators for the modelling and characterisation modules and by your Part II project supervisor.

-In addition, more generic feedback is found in the detailed reports of the Examiners, which are available to you via our UG Weblearn site, and in the Y3 workshop "Answering finals exam questions".
+In addition, more generic feedback is found in the detailed reports of the Examiners, which are available to you via Canvas, and in the Y3 workshop "Answering finals exam questions".